The Duke of Edinburgh's Award: Ghana

 The scheme in Ghana is named the Head of State Award.
 It began in 1967, and by 2021 about 750,000 young people had taken part.

 Hong Kong

+The "Hong Kong Award for Young People", formerly known as "The Duke of Edinburgh's Award", is one of the active members of the International Award Association.
+The Hong Kong Award was incepted in 1961.
+Currently, there are roughly 53,000 youth participants in Hong Kong.
+More than 600 different user units, including schools, universities, uniform group youth organisations and community centres, are running the Award Scheme.

 India

 India awards the "International Award for Young People" to youth who complete a self-improvement programme based on the Duke of Edinburgh's award model.
 The programme was first introduced to India in 1962 and was originally operated by the Indian Public Schools Conference.
 In 1989 the Award Programme Foundation, a registered charity, was established to oversee management of the award.
 According to the Award Programme Foundation, implementation of awards are undertaken by 154 local institutions, including governments, NGOs and universities.
 Despite the long history of the programme in India, only about 19,000 youth annually participate.
-As in many other nations, awards in India are granted in three levels – gold, silver and bronze – based on the complexity and time commitment of the projects undertaken by the individual award participant.
+As in many other nations, awards in India are granted in three levels – Gold, Silver and Bronze – based on the complexity and time commitment of the projects undertaken by the individual award participant.